sjfaz/awsome-agency/README.md

 # AWSome Agency

-AWSome Agency is a Digital B2B Agency that wants to allow ordering digital products online.
+AWSome Agency is a fictional Digital B2B Agency that wants to allow ordering digital products online.

 1/ There is a static SPA website Vite + React deployed to S3 + CloudFront.
 2/ The API is a HTTP API running in API Gateway and Lambda.